decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 <!-- <br style="margin: 6px 0;"> -->
 <br>
 Since the marginal flow is defined at each timestep, the slider updates the timestep t. $x_t$ will be transported accordingly by Euler integrating the marginal flow.
-The data points will also scale according to a simple linear schedule, $(1-t)*x_0$, the mean of the Gaussians that determine $p_t(x_t\|x_0)$.
+The data points will also scale according to a simple linear schedule, $(1-t)*x_0$, the mean of the Gaussians that define $p_t(x_t\|x_0)$.
 At low timesteps, the path weights are much peakier and $x_t$ will be drawn to its nearest neighbor.
 Play around, this simulates a “perfectly overfit” diffusion model.
 For example, try dragging $x_t$ around the points with the slider set to $t=0.10$.

 This interpretation sets up Decentralized Diffusion Models very naturally.
 The marginal flow is a linear system, and linear systems are associative.
 DDMs exploit this associativity to simplify training systems and improve downstream performance.